RIDECI/TROYA_STATISTICS_SUSTAINABILITY_BACKEND/README.md

-# TROYA_STATISTICS_SUSTAINABILITY_BACKEND
+# 🐴 TROYA_STATISTICS_SUSTAINABILITY_BACKEND
+The service's main objective is to measure and analyze the environmental and social impact of using RIDECI, providing key indicators that reflect CO₂ emission savings, the number of shared rides, and the level of community participation.

+The system will automatically calculate the estimated emission reduction per user and present comparative graphs showing the collective savings achieved over different time periods.
+It will also allow the generation of detailed reports by week, month, or semester, with the option to apply filters based on user type or most frequent destination.

+The results can be exported in PDF and Excel formats, facilitating analysis and institutional dissemination.

+The module will also include a public dashboard highlighting the most relevant sustainability metrics, promoting transparency and the institution's environmental commitment to the community.

-## Desarrolladores
+## 👥 Developers

-* Julian Camilo Lopez Barrero
+- Julian Camilo Lopez Barrero
-* Julian David Castiblanco Real
+- Julian David Castiblanco Real
-* Valeria Bermudez Aguilar
+- Valeria Bermudez Aguilar
-* Sebastian Enrique Barros Barros
+- Sebastian Enrique Barros Barros
-* Santiago Suarez Puchigay
+- Santiago Suarez Puchigay
 ---

 ## Tabla de Contenidos